SIP Voice Backend¶

 async def handle_disconnect(session: VoiceSession):

-await kit.disconnect_voice(session)
+await kit.leave(session)

 await kit.close_room(session.room_id)